 From navigation menus to web forms and everything in between, the law of proximity is vital to good web design.
 When you consider proximity in your designs, it helps users to better understand how different elements relate.
 This can make it easier for them to consume your content or take action on your site.

 Great website design makes your audience feel seen, valued, and empowered.
-You can make the website of their dreams with the right knowledge and tools.
+You can make the website of your dreams with the proper knowledge and tools.

 This post was originally published in July 2021 and has been updated for comprehensiveness.